Reduced level

-Reduced level in surveying refers to equating elevations of survey points with reference to a common assumed datum.
-It is a vertical distance between survey point and adopted datum plane.
-Thus, it is considered as the base elevation which is used as reference to reckon heights or depths of other important places.
-Reduced here means equating and level means elevations.
-Datum may be a real or imaginary location with a nominated elevation of straight zero.
+In surveying, reduced level (RL) refers to equating elevations of survey points with reference to a common assumed vertical datum.
+It is a vertical distance between survey point and adopted datum surface.
+Thus, it is considered as the base level which is used as reference to reckon heights or depths of other places or structures in that area, region or country.
+The word "Reduced" here means "equating" and the word "level" means "elevation".
+Datum may be a real or imaginary location with a nominated elevation.

 Datum used

-The most common and convenient datum which is internationally accepted is mean sea level.
-Countries take their nearby sea levels as datum planes for calculations of reduced levels.
+The most common and convenient datum which is internationally accepted is mean sea level which is a universal measure and based upon a common base line in the whole world determined by earth's gravitational model (see geoid) that gives the standard to measure elevation of a place above or below mean sea level.

+Countries adopt their nearby mean sea levels as datum planes for calculations of reduced levels in their respective jurisdictions.
 For example, Pakistan takes sea near Karachi as its datum while India takes sea near Mumbai as its datum for calculation of reduced levels.
-The term reduced level is denoted shortly by ‘RL’.
-National survey departments of each country determine RL’s of significantly important locations or points.
+The term reduced level is denoted shortly by 'RL'.
+National survey departments of each country determine RLs of significantly important locations or points.
 These points are called permanent benchmarks and this survey process is known as Great Trigonometrical Surveying (GTS).
-The permanent benchmarks act as reference points for determining RL’s of other locations in a particular country.
+The permanent benchmarks act as reference points for determining RLs of other locations in a particular country.